Izzycious/modInverseEucliAlgo/README.md

 On the reminder when we divide `A/B` operator is called **MOD**.

 ### Converting a positive integer in a Modular Arithemetic

+The Euclidean Algorithm is a set of instructions for finding the greatest common divisor of any two positive integers